niara-crypto/Course-Project-Iowa-liquor-income-analysis-FV/final_report.md

 Uniform taxation combined with geographically targeted public health intervention in high-consumption counties represents the most efficient, equitable, and economically sound alcohol policy strategy for the State of Iowa.

 ---

+### Version Control

+Our team collaborated using GitHub for version control.
+Initial challenges included merge conflicts and inconsistent file naming across local and remote repositories.
+These were resolved using structured folders, frequent commits, and clear division of responsibilities.
+GitHub enabled transparent collaboration, version tracking, and reproducibility of our workflow.

+---